 What it's for: This writing tool allows you to find and fix errors in your writing quickly and easily and contains plugins for Google Docs, Word, and more.

 Cost: The basic version of Grammarly is free, and the premium version costs $29.99 a month.

 What it's for: Trello allows workers to collaborate with others and manage complicated projects.
 It allows groups to interact on projects faster than email.
 I use the free version to manage projects for my site, Become a Writer Today.

 Cost: Pricing options range from free to Enterprise level, at $20.83 monthly.

 4. Email and collaboration

-What it’s for: G-Suite is a comprehensive set of tools that includes – Drive, Gmail, Meet, Docs, Calendar, Sheets, and more.
+What it's for: Google Workspace is a comprehensive set of tools that includes – Drive, Gmail, Meet, Docs, Calendar, Sheets, and more.
 This suite should take care of your word processing, email, spreadsheet, and even basic video conferencing.